khmelevskii/emotion-cljs/README.md

 ### `css`
-This macro need tp use when you need to define styled inside some fuctions, for example `when`, `case`, etc.
+This macro needs to be used when you need to define styles inside some functions, for example, `when`, `case`, etc.
 ```clojure
 (defcss-when checkbox [theme]
   (case theme